If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions. Be sure to tell them you are pregnant.

 Can I have my partner or birth support person with me when I give birth?

-Many hospitals in Australia have restrictions on how many people are allowed to be with you.
-It’s likely you’ll be able to have one person, such as your partner or a nominated birth support partner, with you when you have your baby.
+Most hospitals in Australia will have guidelines on how many people are allowed to be with you, but if you have COVID-19, that may change.
+It’s likely you’ll at least be able to have your partner or a nominated birth support partner, with you when you have your baby.

 Check with the hospital or birthing centre beforehand, since your support person may need to be fully vaccinated and wear personal protective equipment (PPE), such as a mask, gloves and a gown.